NaitLee/Cat-Printer/README.md

 ### Worth to Note

 For all supported platforms,
-You can also use "pure" edition once you have [Python 3](https://www.python.org/) installed,
+You can also use “pure” edition once you have [Python 3](https://www.python.org/) installed,
-or "bare" edition if you also managed to install `bleak` via `pip`.
+or “bare” edition if you also managed to install `bleak` via `pip`.

 If you like command-line, installing [ImageMagick](https://imagemagick.org/) and [Ghostscript](https://ghostscript.com/) could be very helpful.